swcarpentry/DEPRECATED-boot-camps/version-control/git/local/Readme.md

     $ touch README.md

+Step 2 : Add some text to the readme.

+    $ nano README.md

-Step 2 : Inform git that you would like to keep track of future changes in this file.
+Step 3 : Inform git that you would like to keep track of future changes in this file.

     $ git add README.md